awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 ## Create a Flow Definition \(Console\)<a name="a2i-create-human-review-console"></a>

 Use this procedure to create a Amazon Augmented AI \(Amazon A2I\) human review workflow using the Amazon SageMaker console\.
 If you are new to Amazon A2I, we recommend that you create a private work team using people in your organization, and use this work team's ARN when creating your flow definition\.
-To learn how to set up a private workforce and create a work team, see [Create a Private Workforce \(Console\)](sms-workforce-create-private-console.md)\.
+To learn how to set up a private workforce and create a work team, see [Create a Private Workforce \(Amazon SageMaker Console\)](sms-workforce-create-private-console.md)\.
 If you have already set up a private workforce, see [Create a Work Team Using the Amazon SageMaker Console](sms-workforce-management-private-console.md#create-workteam-sm-console) to learn how to add a work team to that workforce\.

 If you are using Amazon A2I with one of the built\-in task types, you can create worker instructions using a default worker task template provided by Augmented AI while creating a human review workflow in the console\.
 To see samples of the default templates provided by Augmented AI, see the built\-in task types in [Use Task Types](a2i-task-types-general.md)\.